nccgroup/reactor/docs/source/customise/adding_notifiers.rst

       module.file.MyNotifier: {}

-where module is the name of a Python module, or folder containing ``__init__.py``, and file is the name of the Python file containing a :py:class:`BaseNotifier` subclass named ``MyNotifier``.
+where module is the name of a Python module, or folder containing ``__init__.py``, and file is the name of the Python file containing a :py:class:`reactor.notifier.BaseNotifier` subclass named ``MyNotifier``.

 A human-readable version the notifier can be added by using the ``mappings.notifier`` option: